High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 The number of single-qubit Pauli rotations is $(2 L +4)\nu $.

-The gate complexity of the ancilla-free measurement strategy can be analysed in a similar way.
-We emphasise that the advantage of the ancilla-free measurement scheme is that it allows the compilation with nearest-neighbour coupling only, which is discussed in \autoref{sec:circ_compile} in detail.
+The gate complexity with the ancilla-free strategy can be analysed in a similar way.
+Its key advantage is better depth scaling as it allows circuit compilation using only nearest-neighbour gates without overhead.
+This is discussed in detail in \autoref{sec:gate_complexity_analysis}.